Buddy Biancalana, former MLB player, presents...

 Brad Markey, Chicago Cubs

-I have been working with Buddy the past 3 years.
-He has helped me with the mental and mechanical sides of pitching.
+My work with Buddy has helped me with the mental and mechanical sides of pitching.
 I went from Extended Spring Training to the Runner up for Pitcher of the Year, in the same year.
 I was even put on the Top Prospect list.
-Buddy has figured something out that majority of baseball players don’t even know about.
+Buddy has figured something out that majority of baseball players don’t know about.

 Jake Petricka, Milwaukee Brewers